-- 🌟 Plex Pass Subscription: Enhance your Plex experience with features such as Live TV & DVR, Mobile Sync, Parental Controls, and more with a Plex Pass subscription.
+- Plex Pass Perks: The Plex Pass subscription elevates your media experience, offering features like Live TV & DVR, Mobile Sync, Parental Controls, and more.

 Start by updating your Debian system to ensure a smooth installation process.
 This ensures all existing packages are up to date: